hediet/ts-cli/cli/README.md

 # Usage

-This example demonstrates almost the entiry API:
+This example demonstrates most of the API:

 ```ts
 import {